-Dr. Philip Zimbardo and I are co-authors of Man Interrupted: Why Young Men are Struggling & What We Can Do About It (Conari Press, 2016); also under the titles Man Disconnected in the UK (Rider, 2015) and China (Cheers, 2016), Gdzie ci mężczyźni? in Poland (PWN, 2015), and Nincs kapcsolat in Hungary (Libri, 2016), Maschi in Difficolta in Italy (FrancoAngeli, 2017), Odpojeny Muz in Czech Republic (Grada, 2017), and Man Disconnected in Complex Chinese (China Times Publishing, 2017).
+Dr. Philip Zimbardo and I are co-authors of Man Interrupted: Why Young Men are Struggling & What We Can Do About It (Conari Press, 2016); also under the titles Man Disconnected in the UK (Rider, 2015), Man Disconnected in China (Cheers, 2016), Gdzie ci mężczyźni?, Poland (PWN, 2015), Nincs kapcsolat in Hungary (Libri, 2016), Maschi in Difficolta in Italy (FrancoAngeli, 2017), Odpojeny Muz in Czech Republic (Grada, 2017), and Man Disconnected in Complex Chinese (China Times Publishing, 2017).
 If you buy an English version, get Man Interrupted, it is the most up-to-date version and took into account criticism of the Man Disconnected.
-All the versions are a bit different, as the publishers had differing requests.
+All the versions are a bit different, as the publishers had differing requests and word limits.

 Man Interrupted is an elaboration of our 2012 TED polemic Demise of Guys that delves much deeper into the important discussion about young men and the complex issues and challenges they face.
 Man Interrupted has also been restructured by symptoms, causes, and solutions, making the issues easier for readers to understand and navigate.
 Some of the topics covered include fatherlessness, the failing school system including the unbalanced ratio of female/male teachers, the growing costs of living, the rise of women, patriarchy myths, obesity and environmental factors, and the overuse of medications.